boxysean/beaglebone-DMX/README.md

 --------------------

 1. [Make this circuit.](http://code.google.com/p/tinkerit/wiki/DmxSimpleBuilding)
-2. Connect pin 3 of the BeagleBone's P8 header to the input (pin 4) of the IC.
+2. Connect pin 12* of the BeagleBone's P8 header to the input (pin 4) of the IC. (*Note: this was recently changed to pin 12 from pin 3 to accomodate both the original Beaglebone and black variant.
+See dmx.c history for details.)
 3. Connect pins 5, 6, and 7 to ground, signal, and signal inversion respectively to target unit.

 ![image of DMX circuit](http://www.arduino.cc/playground/uploads/DMX/send_sn75276a.jpg)

-You can change the Bone's pin by editing the defined pin in `src/dmx.c` and recompiling.
+You can change the Bone's pin by editing the defined pin and local export/unexport in `src/dmx.c` and recompiling.

 DMX Server Protocol
 -------------------